-- Students can earn extra credit of 1 to 5 additional points depending on the quality of work, by submitting a 3-page, multi-channel marketing plan for a product or service that also includes the writing of a press release.
-Instructor must be told in advance of your intent. - Written assignments turned in late, without a valid reason or prior approval from the instructor, will be penalized. - Grades for the course will be available by the first week of September 2021.
+- Students can earn extra credit of 1 to 5 additional points depending on the quality of work, by submitting an analysis of a hypothetical hyperlocal news site.
+Case will be provided by the instructor upon request. - Written assignments turned in late, without a valid reason or prior approval from the instructor, will be penalized. - Grades for the course will be available by mid-August 2024.